 The Electrify Africa Act of 2015 – “Helping sub-Saharan Africa increase modern electricity access will save lives, boost education, alleviate extreme poverty and accelerate growth.“

 I became an advocate for ONE Campaign when living in San Antonio, Texas ca. 2012.
 I carried that interest with me when I returned to Austin in mid-2013.
 I have enjoyed working with the Texas staff representative for ONE.
-My first few years living and working in Austin were in District 10; I now live in District 21 in South Austin (post updated from 2015 to 2017).
+My first few years living and working in Austin were in District 10; I now live in District 21 on the western edge of Austin in the Texas Hill Country.

 After many years of intense major gift fundraising work with a number of worthy nonprofit projects across the state of Texas, the economic downturn allowed me “quiet time” to return to some of my other life interests.
 From my young days in grade school I was fascinated by Africa and the Middle East.
 I watched television programs about them, and voraciously read Time Life books my parents had acquired for my edification, over and over again.
 Then, when I was in high school, my parents paid for a month-long family trip to the Middle East and North Africa, where my interests were deepened even further.